jngkim/distributed-ranges-tutorial/README.md

 ### 4.1 Hello world

-(this example comes from [distributed-ranges repo](https://github.com/oneapi-src/distributed-ranges/) from the file ./examples/mhp/hello_world.cpp

-The first program presents declaration of distributed_vector<> and reveals its distribution over MPI nodes.
+The first program presents declaration of *distributed_vector<>* and reveals its distribution over MPI nodes.
+It uses dr::mhp namespace and requires MPI to be installed in the target environment.
+The example should be run with mpirun -n *N* ./hello_world, where *N* is a number of your MPI processes.

+This example comes from [distributed-ranges repo](https://github.com/oneapi-src/distributed-ranges/) from the file ./examples/mhp/hello_world.cpp

     // SPDX-FileCopyrightText: Intel Corporation
     //